Originally posted 5/11/16; updated 10/16/18

 So on to these oats.
-I started with my favorite overnight oats base: ½ cup rolled oats, ¼ cup plain Greek Yogurt (the higher the fat content of the yogurt, the creamier your oats will be), ¼ cup unsweetened soy milk (you can also use unsweetened almond, coconut, or cashew milk or regular cow’s milk), and ¼ cup water.
+I started with my favorite overnight oats base: ½ cup rolled oats, a tablespoon of chia seeds, ¼ cup plain Greek Yogurt (the higher the fat content of the yogurt, the creamier your oats will be), 1/2 cup unsweetened almond milk (any milk will work).
 At first I was thinking about mixing cream cheese into the yogurt to replicate the addicting cream cheese frosting that is usually drizzled over cinnamon rolls, but decided to just stick with the base recipe and would add the cream cheese the next day if I felt the recipe needed it.
 The verdict: the plain Greek yogurt provides enough of a tang that I actually didn’t miss the cream cheese (and this comes from a girl who has could eat cream cheese straight from the tub).

 - ½ cup original rolled oats

-- Combine oatmeal, Greek yogurt, soy milk, and water in a mason jar or tupperware container.
-Stir well.
+- Combine oatmeal, chia seeds, Greek yogurt, and almond milk in a mason jar or other small container.

 - In a small bowl, combine protein powder, cinnamon, and sugar.
-Slowly start adding water until the mixture forms a paste (I ended up needing 3 tablespoons of water).
+Slowly start adding water/milk until the mixture is thick but still liquid.